 I started my quick descent to my vehicle.
 I bumped into a friend of mine who was leading a Colorado Mountain Club introductory backpacking trip.
 She prompted me to give a quick, lightweight backpacking talk.
 Now, this was not considered work for me.
 And the conversation was pretty enjoyable. 🙂

 After my quick lesson, I headed back to the car.
 I spotted Aaron as he was driving away from his parking spot and then changed into comfy cotton.

 I looked at my watch and saw I had a few hours before I had to hop online to perform my ’emergency’ work later that evening.

-Time enough to grab a beer, some lunch, and relax a bit.
+It’s time enough to grab a beer, some lunch, and relax a bit.

-Some BBQ chicken, two beers, some conversation, and a couple of hours later it was time to leave.
+Some BBQ chicken, two beers, some conversation, and a couple of hours later, it was time to leave.